Gross exposure is the absolute sum of all positions, where the long and short positions are added together.

 Net exposure is the sum of long positions, minus the value of short positions.

-Short selling refers to the practice of borrowing an asset to sell today in exchange for cash, with the expectation that its price falls during the investment period before repurchasing the asset and returning it to the owner.
+Short selling refers to the practice of borrowing an asset to sell today in exchange for cash, with the expectation that its price falls during the investment period before repurchasing the asset and returning it to the original owner (the lender).
 Short selling can be undertaken for various reasons, including to hedge specific sector risks or to manage a fund’s total market exposure.
 Short sales create leverage or gearing for the underlying fund, thereby amplifying investment performance.

 Leverage is the use of various financial instruments or borrowed capital, such as margin, to increase the potential return of an investment.
 Higher leverage can amplify investment returns, both on the upside and downside.
 Leverage includes the use of derivatives.
 Derivatives derive their value from the value of an underlying asset.
 The degree to which leverage may be employed within a hedge fund is limited by the investment mandate.